Name: TIE Fighter Pilot

 License: Hasbro

 Despite its poor design, the figure does have a lot of articulation.
 A ball-socket head is joined by ball-jointed shoulders, elbows, and knees.
 But because the legs are so close together, you’re not going to get any meaningful movement out of them.
-We are usually ambivalent about ball-jointed ankles, but this is a figure that absolutely needs them.
-The feet don’t particularly lay flat against the “floor” and balancing the figure is not easy.
-The hands might be designed to hold onto the controls in a cockpit, but don’t expect him to hold on tightly to his blaster pistol.
+We are usually ambivalent about ball-jointed ankles, but this is a figure that needs them.
+The feet don’t lay flat against the “floor” and balancing the figure is not easy.
+Although Hasbro designed the hands to hold onto the cockpit’s controls, don’t expect the figure to hold the blaster pistol tightly.
 And what’s worse is that it loosely fits into his working holster.
-In fact, we knocked the gun out of the holster too many times while photographing this figure for the review.
-We really want to see an all-new TIE Fighter Pilot action figure at this point.
-It’s one of our most favorite vintage action figures and we desperately want a definitive version.
+We knocked the gun out of the holster too many times while photographing this figure for the review.
+We want to see an all-new TIE Fighter Pilot action figure at this point.
+It’s one of our most favorite vintage action figures, and we desperately want a definitive version.
 Hasbro, put some meat on his bones and make him super-articulated.
-Give him a wider stance and tighten up his joints and everything should be alright.
+Please give the TIE Fighter Pilot a wider stance and tighten up the joints, and everything should be alright.
+We’re not quite sure why Hasbro feels the TIE Fighter Pilot is worthy of continuous inclusion in the basic figure line, and we’ll probably never know.

 Status: TIE Fighter Pilot is a slight repaint of the TIE Interceptor Pilot included with 2009's LC TIE Interceptor Toys R Us exclusive.
-This time the outfit is darker.
+This time the outfit is slightly darker.

-Articulation Count: 12 points
+Articulation Count: 18 points (12 areas of articulation)

 Accessory Count: 2